Darcy–Weisbach equation

-In fluid dynamics, the Darcy–Weisbach equation is an empirical equation that relates the head loss, or pressure loss, due to friction along a given length of pipe to the average velocity of the fluid flow for an incompressible fluid.
+In fluid dynamics, the Darcy–Weisbach equation is an empirical equation that relates the head loss, or pressure loss, due to viscous shear forces along a given length of pipe to the average velocity of the fluid flow for an incompressible fluid.
 The equation is named after Henry Darcy and Julius Weisbach.
 Currently, there is no formula more accurate or universally applicable than the Darcy-Weisbach supplemented by the Moody diagram or Colebrook equation.

 The Darcy–Weisbach equation contains a dimensionless friction factor, known as the Darcy friction factor.
 This is also variously called the Darcy–Weisbach friction factor, friction factor, resistance coefficient, or flow coefficient.

+Historical background

+The Darcy-Weisbach equation, combined with the Moody chart for calculating head losses in pipes, is traditionally attributed to Henry Darcy, Julius Weisbach, and Lewis Ferry Moody.
+However, the development of these formulas and charts also involved other scientists and engineers over its historical development.
+Generally, the Bernoulli's equation would provide the head losses but in terms of quantities not known a priori, such as pressure.
+Therefore, empirical relationships were sought to correlate the head loss with quantities like pipe diameter and fluid velocity.

+Julius Weisbach was certainly not the first to introduce a formula correlating the length and diameter of a pipe to the square of the fluid velocity.
+Antoine Chézy (1718-1798), in fact, had published a formula in 1770 that, although referring to open channels (i.e., not under pressure), was formally identical to the one Weisbach would later introduce, provided it was reformulated in terms of the hydraulic radius.
+However, Chézy's formula was lost until 1800, when Gaspard de Prony (a former student of his) published an account describing his results.
+It is likely that Weisbach was aware of Chézy's formula through Prony's publications.

+Weisbach's formula was proposed in 1845 in the form we still use today: